callmecavs/jump.js/README.md

 })
 ```

-See [easing.js](https://github.com/callmecavs/jump.js/blob/master/src/easing.js) for the definition of the default easing function, originally written by Robert Penner.
+See [easing.js](https://github.com/callmecavs/jump.js/blob/master/src/easing.js) for the definition of `easeInOutQuad`, the default easing function.
+Credit for this function goes to Robert Penner.

 ### a11y

-If enabled, _and scrolling to an element_, add a [`tabindex`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) and [`focus`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus) the element.
+If enabled, _and scrolling to an element_, add a [`tabindex`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) to and [`focus`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus) the element.

 ```es6
 jump('.target', {